the-k-node/Internship/Week 1/T5 - HTTP server Installation.md

 • Installed Apache Web Server using apt-get package manager tool apt-get install apache2

-• verified that the server is running using 'service apache2' command service apache2 status gives 'active' if the server is running successfully
+• verified that the server is running using 'service' command service apache2 status gives 'active' if the server is running successfully